AKROGIS/USGS-Topo-Processing/Update_Instructions.md

 #### Updating Footprint Attributes

-If new footprints were added to a mosaic, or if the metadata for existing footprints has been updated (which can be termined by the git change detection) you will need to update the footrpint attributes in the mosaics.
+If new footprints were added to a mosaic, or if the metadata for existing footprints has been updated (which can be determined by the git change detection) you will need to update the footprint attributes in the mosaics.

 While it is possible to join the `Raster Name` attribute in the `Indexes\all_metadata_*.csv` files to the `Name` attribute in the mosaic